tuomasj/tuomasj.github.com/_posts/2012-05-07-keep-asking-that-question.markdown

 title: Keep Asking That Question
 layout: post
 ---
 tl;dr I gave a lecture at University.
 A female student asked me how to get started on web industry.
 I gave her a semi-decent advice.
-To right my wrong, I give three advices on this blog post.
+To right my wrong, I give three pieces of advice on this blog post.

 I was giving a lecture at University of Oulu for first year students about [The Lean Canvas](http://www.leancanvas.com) versus traditional business plans.
-I couldn't resist the temptation of giving some career advices and I think I gave pretty good advices.
-They were basic advices, just to give a starting point.
-Nothing too complex, easy to understand.
+I couldn't resist the temptation of giving some career advice and I think I gave pretty good one.
+I kept them short and simple, just to give a starting point.

 After my lecture I had reserved some time for questions and answers.
-I was hoping to get few questions, nobody wants to end the lecture early, with awkward silence.
+I was hoping to get few questions, nobody wants to end the lecture early, with the awkward silence.
 I got few questions about Lean Canvas and I think I nailed the answers pretty good.
 Students started asking more general questions about web and software industry.
 They were easy questions and easy to answer.

 Then I got the hard one from a female student.
 Her question went something like: **If you don't know anybody in the industry and you don't know anything about web technologies, how do you get started?**